 How to Hire Great Software Engineers

-And, with the cost of hiring software engineers being reasonably significant (think $22,270 per hire in hidden costs in the US), you want to get the best bang for your buck.
+It’s also not cheap to hire great software engineers.
+You’re look at an average of $22,270 per hire in hidden costs in the US – so you want to get the best bang for your buck.
 If you invest all this money only to make poor hires that leave after a year or so, it becomes even more expensive.

-That’s why we’ve put together this guide on how to hire great software engineers.
-We’ll start by looking at the skills you should be looking for in the application process, and then move onto the process for finding them.
+That’s why we’ve put together this guide on how to hire great software engineers – a key part of the software development process.
+We’ll start by looking at the skills you should be looking for, and then move onto the process for finding the top talent.

 Mad technical skills.
 That’s a given.
 These should include: